Jiann-Ping Hsu College of Public Health

-The Jiann-Ping Hsu College of Public Health is one of the eight colleges of Georgia Southern University, located in Statesboro, Georgia, in the United States.
+The Jiann-Ping Hsu College of Public Health is one of eleven colleges of Georgia Southern University.
+The college maintains offices on the university's Statesboro Campus and Armstrong Campus in Savannah, Georgia.

 History

-On January 14, 2004 the Board of Regents established the first School of Public Health in the University System of Georgia and named it the Jiann-Ping Hsu School of Public Health.
-Establishment of the School was made possible by a private donation from Dr. Karl E. Peace, in memory and honor of his wife, Dr. Jiann-Ping Hsu.
+On January 14, 2004, the Board of Regents established the first School of Public Health in the University System of Georgia and named it the Jiann-Ping Hsu School of Public Health.
+The school was established with support from a private donation by Karl E. Peace in memory and honor of his wife, Jiann-Ping Hsu.

-In order to place the School in the best possible position for accreditation by the Council on Education for Public Health (CEPH), it was re-designated the Jiann-Ping Hsu College of Public Health, effective January 1, 2006.
-The mission of the Jiann-Ping Hsu College of Public Health (JPHCOPH) is to improve health, eliminate health disparities and health inequities of rural communities and underserved populations globally through excellence in teaching, public health workforce development, research, scholarship, professional service and community engagement.
+To position the school for accreditation by the Council on Education for Public Health (CEPH), it was redesignated the Jiann-Ping Hsu College of Public Health, effective January 1, 2006.
+The mission of the Jiann-Ping Hsu College of Public Health is to improve health and eliminate health disparities and health inequities in rural communities and for underserved populations globally through excellence in teaching, public health workforce development, research, scholarship, professional service and community engagement.

-From January 2006-June 2011, the founding dean of the Jiann-Ping Hsu College of Public Health and Professor of Community Health was Dr. Charles J. Hardy.
-Dean Hardy facilitated the development of the college into a sustainable academic unit within Georgia Southern University.
-During his tenure as Dean, and with the leadership of Dr. Carolyn Woodhouse, Associate Dean, the JPHCOPH administration, staff and faculty developed the CEPH accreditation self-study and hosted the accreditation team site visit.
-In June 2011, JPHCOPH received full accreditation by the Council on Education for Public Health (CEPH).
+From January 2006 to June 2011, Charles J. Hardy served as the founding dean of the Jiann-Ping Hsu College of Public Health and professor of community health.
+Under the leadership of Hardy and Carolyn Woodhouse, associate dean, the college pursued accreditation by CEPH and was accepted as an applicant for accreditation in 2008.

-On January 11, 2014 at the Henderson Library, the college celebrated its 10th anniversary.
+On January 11, 2014, the college celebrated its 10th anniversary.

-In a press release on April 17, 2020, the university announced the appointment of Dr. Stuart Tedders as dean of the college.
-He is a professor of epidemiology from Perry, Georgia who started working at GS in 2000.
-A founding member of the Jiann-Ping Hsu College of Public Health, he later became an associate dean for academic affairs in 2012 before serving as interim dean of the college.
+In a press release on April 17, 2020, Georgia Southern University announced the appointment of Stuart Tedders as dean of the college.
+Tedders, a professor of epidemiology and a native of Perry, Georgia, began working at Georgia Southern in 2000.
+A founding member of the Jiann-Ping Hsu College of Public Health, he became associate dean for academic affairs in 2012 and later served as interim dean before his appointment as dean.
 “I am delighted to be selected as the next dean of the Jiann-Ping Hsu College of Public Health,” Tedders said in the press release.
 “Having spent much of my career at Georgia Southern University, I am proud to continue serving an institution with such strong traditions of excellence and a vision to serve rural and underserved communities.”

-Curriculum
+Accreditation

+The Jiann-Ping Hsu College of Public Health received its initial CEPH accreditation in June 2011.
+In December 2024, CEPH continued the college's accreditation through December 31, 2031.
+The college's Master of Health Administration (MHA) program is separately accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).

+Academic programs

-The faculty of the college is devoted to excellence in teaching, research, and public health practice and service.
-Students gain valuable insight, experience, and skills that contribute to their success in the public health workforce.
+The Jiann-Ping Hsu College of Public Health offers undergraduate and graduate programs in public health and health administration, as well as a graduate certificate.
+The faculty of the college is devoted to excellence in teaching, research, public health practice, and service.
+Students gain valuable insight, experience, and skills that contribute to their success in public health, health administration, and related fields.

-Bachelor of Science in Public Health Degree - emphasis areas:
+Bachelor of Science in Public Health (BSPH) – optional embedded certificates: